-Lynn Palmer Architects Ltd has extensive experience of restoration and improvement to Listed Properties.
-From a simple extension, to a full restoration project – we have tackled projects of all sizes, and have built an enviable reputation within the local area for contemporary design.
+Lynn Palmer Architects Ltd has extensive experience of restoration to Listed Properties.
+From intricate or contemporary extensions, to a full restoration projects – we have tackled projects of all sizes and have built an enviable reputation within the local area for design.

 Owning a listed building doesn’t mean that you can’t create a stunning contemporary space that is perfectly harmonised with the historical context, which led to the original listing.
-We will work with you, the local conservation team and your contractor to design your perfect home without compromising the original features of the building.
+We will work with you and your local conservation team, to design your perfect home without compromising the original features of the building.

 A beautiful grade II listed building set in the heart of the Long Crendon Conservation Area.
 The owners wanted to increase their living space, flood their home with light and take in views of their spectacular garden.